demisto/content/Packs/Reco/README.md

-For more information on Abnormal Security, please visit www.reco.ai
+For more information on Reco, please visit www.reco.ai